mlflow/mlflow/docs/source/tutorial-tracking.rst

 {>> Is the Registry part of Tracking?
 It's in the UI, but it's kind of like the hand-off from data science tracking to mlops deployment <<}

 For training your models, the most-relevant components are the Tracking Server and the Tracking API.
-The Tracking UI is discussed in :ref:`tutorial-tracking-ui`.
-The Model Registry is discussed in :ref:`tutorial-model-registry`.

 MLflow has Python, R, and Java/Scala/JVM APIs, but this tutorial will use Python.